 Lagos State government increasingly ventures into Public Private Partnerships to provide infrastructure in forms of roads, waste management, water supply; even complete residential and commercial “city” projects are outsourced.
 A very controversial development is the rebuilding of open markets by private developers disrupting decade old economic and social patterns in the informal sector

-The Nigerian state as a creation of British imperialism for the maximum exploitation of local resources in the service of imperial interests, is a very violent state with over emphasis on law and order and the coercive apparatuses created to enforce it with scant concern for social service delivery.
+The Nigerian state as a creation of British imperialism for the maximum exploitation of local resources in the service of imperial interests is a very violent state with an over-emphasis on law and order and the coercive apparatuses created to enforce it with scant concern for social service delivery.
 The tragedy is that over fifty decades after political independence, the Nigerian state remains essentially predatory.
-Particularly since 1986 when the military regime introduced the Structural Adjustment Program (SAP) as a way out of the balance of payment crisis bedeviling the heavily import dependent economy, various neo-liberal policies have been implemented that whittled out the nascent social welfare services that were building up in the mismanaged oil boom 1970s. (“From Prebendalsim to Predation: The Political Economy of Decline in Nigeria,” The Journal of Modern African Studies 34 no.1 (Mar, 1996), 81).
+Particularly since 1986 when the military regime introduced the Structural Adjustment Program (SAP) as a way out of the balance of payment crisis bedeviling the heavily import-dependent economy, various neoliberal policies have been implemented that whittled out the nascent social welfare services that were building up in the mismanaged oil boom 1970s. (“From Prebendalsim to Predation: The Political Economy of Decline in Nigeria,” The Journal of Modern African Studies 34 no.1 (Mar, 1996), 81).

 Unfortunately, this rosy picture differs sharply from unfolding reality.
 Almost two decades after, the report card of neo-liberal reform reveals a new vista of inequality and proliferation of poverty in Nigeria.
 While all attention has been focused on the federal government, states have also followed the general rule of privatizing public service delivery.

-A few well publicized privatizations and Public Private Partnerships in Lagos follow the general pattern of failed promises of service delivery while unexplained waste of public resources have characterized these experiments.
+A few well-publicized privatizations and Public-Private Partnerships in Lagos follow the general pattern of failed promises of service delivery while the unexplained waste of public resources has characterized these experiments.
 The culture of opacity and secrecy of public expenditure management in Lagos is increasing doubts.
 A prominent example is the 30-year Build, Operate and Transfer partnership between Lagos State government and Lekki-Epe Road Concession Company, LCC, to build an expressway linking the new developments from Lekki to Epe in the east of Lagos.
-Under the agreement the concessionaire got the approval to introduce toll gates to recuperate the construction costs.
+Under the agreement, the concessionaire got the approval to introduce toll gates to recuperate the construction costs.
 During a later construction phase, the concessionaire decided to raise the tolling rate on the first existing toll plaza by 20% while announcing that tolling will commence at a second plaza, just 10 km from the first.
-Amidst growing public outcry, including an “Occupy Lekki” protest sit-in, government decided to spend an unplanned 25.3 from its budget to buy back the concession right to the road.
+Amidst growing public outcry, including an “Occupy Lekki” protest sit-in, the government decided to spend an unplanned 25.3 from its budget to buy back the concession right to the road.
 At the end of the buyback, the concessionaire is now expected to become a quasi-private investment company fully owned by the state government which continues to manage the concession (read more at: http://www.vanguardngr.com/2013/11/lekki-epe-expressway-concession-buy-back-begging-posers/).

 Relying mainly on the data provided by the Lagos State Waste Management Authority (LAWMA), there are about 425 markets in Lagos.
-It is assumed that they harbor not less than 2 million market shops, stalls and sheds providing employment to at least 5 million people, with women and their children constituting at least 70%.
-The economic and social contribution of these market women to the urban economy can be easily discerned from the array of taxes, levies and rents they pay to the state and local governments as well as government departments and agencies, not to talk of unrecorded levies and extortions by government sanctioned individuals and interests such as the “Iyalojas and Babalojas”.
-Traditionally, the Iyalojas (head of all women working in a market) and Babalojas (head of all men working in a market) are appointed by the Oba or traditional ruler of a community to administer the market affairs including collection of taxes from the traders on behalf of the obas.
-But in modern times government has direct influence in the nomination of traditional rulers and the appointment of the market heads; thus the management and assignment of work spaces in the markets has become much more politicized.
+It is assumed that they harbor no less than 2 million market shops, stalls and sheds providing employment to at least 5 million people, with women and their children constituting at least 70%.
+The economic and social contribution of these market women to the urban economy can be easily discerned from the array of taxes, levies and rents they pay to the state and local governments as well as government departments and agencies, not to talk of unrecorded levies and extortions by government-sanctioned individuals and interests such as the “Iyalojas and Babalojas”.
+Traditionally, the Iyalojas (head of all women working in a market) and Babalojas (head of all men working in a market) are appointed by the Oba or traditional ruler of a community to administer the market affairs including a collection of taxes from the traders on behalf of the obas.
+But in modern times government has a direct influence in the nomination of traditional rulers and the appointment of the market heads; thus the management and assignment of workspaces in the markets have become much more politicized.
 Iyalojas, Babalojas, traditional rulers or local government officials are often compensated with a number of stalls in new market buildings for their approval or collusion in the demolishments.
-Through their power to assign the few affordable spots in the new buildings they install obedience and fear among their members instead of embracing participatory decision making processes.
+Through their power to assign the few affordable spots in the new buildings, they install obedience and fear among their members instead of embracing participatory decision-making processes.

-Lagos State government is the first state government which managed to tax the informal sector (see http://ng.boell.org/2015/12/17/understanding-business-streets-lagos).
-Given the depressed nature of the Nigerian economy and its extremely low labour absorptive capacity, with massive scale lay - offs of workers (mostly men) in the formal sectors of the economy, women as traders and micro producers, play an important role in providing for families.
+Lagos State government is the first state government that managed to tax the informal sector (see http://ng.boell.org/2015/12/17/understanding-business-streets-lagos).
+Given the depressing nature of the Nigerian economy and its extremely low labour absorptive capacity, with massive scale layoffs of workers (mostly men) in the formal sectors of the economy, women as traders and micro-producers, play an important role in providing for families.
 In several focus groups discussions the Federation of Informal Workers (FIWON) conducted with market women from different areas in Lagos, the women identified a number of shortcomings in the management of the markets despite the taxes and fees they have been paying over the years:

-It is striking that despite payment of income tax and ‘trade permits’, the most basic municipal services such as sanitation, refuse disposal, market cleaning, security etc are paid for by the traders.
+It is striking that despite payment of income tax and ‘trade permits’, the most basic municipal services such as sanitation, refuse disposal, market cleaning, security, etc are paid for by the traders.
 Any time it rains, many traditional markets get flooded and muddy.
-Traders also make their own arrangement for private run crèches for their pre-school children.
-It is disheartening that the absence of basic municipal services often provide the ready excuse for destroying these markets in the name of redevelopment.
+Traders also make their own arrangements for private-run crèches for their pre-school children.
+It is disheartening that the absence of basic municipal services often provides the ready excuse for destroying these markets in the name of redevelopment.

 Everywhere, there is palpable fear among traders about imminent eviction and destruction of their markets.
-Most market women and traders operating in markets have developed a dangerous siege mentality because of the ever present threat of eviction.
-This state of constant fear has telling effect on the health and well-being of the traders depriving them of the ability to develop long term plans for their businesses which constitutes a major stumbling block for the development of an economy driven in large part by the informal sector.
+Most market women and traders operating in markets have developed a dangerous siege mentality because of the ever-present threat of eviction.
+This state of constant fear has a telling effect on the health and well-being of the traders depriving them of the ability to develop long-term plans for their businesses which constitutes a major stumbling block for the development of an economy driven in large part by the informal sector.